piger/spock/README.md

 ## Why another wiki software?

-There are many things I don't like about existing wiki softwares:

-- CamelCase names are ugly
-- most wiki softwares uses awful markup languages from ten years ago
-- searching is usually painful
+- I don't want to fight with runtime dependencies, virtualenvs and such.
+- I have a bunch of notes written in Markdown and RestructuredText formats.
-- editing wiki pages must be done from the web interface **only**, while I usually prefer to use my text editor
+- I like to edit wiki pages with my text editor.
-- you end up locked in within your wiki storage system (usually some gigantic RDBMS)
+- I like to use git to maintain the history of my notes.
-- you usually need a full LAMP stack to run a wiki
+- I don't want to run a full LAMP stack just to use my wiki.
+- I'm having some fun with Go.

 ## Features

 - wiki pages can be written in Markdown or RestructuredText and can be edited with your preferred text editor
 - git is used as the underlying storage system
-- full text search
+- full text search (**beta**)

 **NOTE**: RestructuredText is **not** rendered by Go code, see below.